hazzery/hazzery/README.md

+## Hey, I'm Harry

-<h2 align="left">Hi 👋!
-My name is Harry and I'm a thrid year software engieering student, from the [University of Canterbury](https://canterbury.ac.nz)</h2>
+I'm a thrid year student at the [University of Canterbury](https://canterbury.ac.nz), majoring in **software engineering**.

-I am hugely passionate about problem solving, creative thinking and collaborating in teams!
+I am passionate about robotics and embedded systems, with experience from VEX Educational Robotics Competition, Arduino, and computer engineering courses in university.
-I am experienced in the ways of Python, C, C++, and Java.
+I also am a strong beleiver in writing well documented and easily readable code.

 ###